webpack/webpack/examples/side-effects/README.md

-This example shows how the `pure-module` flag for library authors works.
+This example shows how the `side-effects` flag for library authors works.

 The example contains a large library, `big-module`. `big-module` contains multiple child modules: `a`, `b` and `c`.
 The exports from the child modules are re-exported in the entry module (`index.js`) of the library.
 A consumer uses **some** of the exports, importing them from the library via `import { a, b } from "big-module"`.
 According to the EcmaScript spec, all child modules _must_ be evaluated because they could contain side effects.

-The `"pure-module": true` flag in `big-module`'s `package.json` indicates that the package's modules have no side effects (on evaluation) and only expose exports.
+The `"side-effects": false` flag in `big-module`'s `package.json` indicates that the package's modules have no side effects (on evaluation) and only expose exports.
 This allows tools like webpack to optimize re-exports.
-In the case `import { a, b } from "big-module-pure"` is rewritten to `import { a } from "big-module-pure/a"; import { b } from "big-module-pure/b"`.
+In the case `import { a, b } from "big-module-with-flag"` is rewritten to `import { a } from "big-module-with-flag/a"; import { b } from "big-module-with-flag/b"`.

-The example contains two variants of `big-module`. `big-module` has no pure-module flag and `big-module-pure` has the pure-module flag.
+The example contains two variants of `big-module`. `big-module` has no side-effects flag and `big-module-with-flag` has the side-effects flag.
 The example client imports `a` and `b` from each of the variants.

-After being built by webpack, the output bundle contains `index.js` `a.js` `b.js` `c.js` from `big-module`, but only `a.js` and `b.js` from `big-module-pure`.
+After being built by webpack, the output bundle contains `index.js` `a.js` `b.js` `c.js` from `big-module`, but only `a.js` and `b.js` from `big-module-with-flag`.

 Advantages: